delaney-data/SQL-DataAnalysis/README.md

 FROM county_pop;

---- Used the ROUND statment to reduce decimal points and using the AS to create an Alias for clarity
+--- Used the ROUND statement to reduce decimal points and using AS to create an ALIAS for clarity
 ```
 <img src="https://i.imgur.com/VJAy8Nz.png" height = "50%" widge= "50%" alt= "Q1 SQL Results">